3 (2012 Indian film): Release

+In September 2024, the film was re-released in theatres.

 Reception

-The film received mostly positive reviews from critics.
+The film received mixed reviews from critics.
 Vishnupriya Bhandaram of The Hindu wrote "Aishwarya R. Dhanush takes a twisted look at love and its meaning – when you put someone before your own existence – comes across as profound, underlining theme in the film.
 It fades out as a moving and tragic ode to romance, to the grand idea called 'love'".
-Moviebuzz of Sify called the film "poignant", quoting that "On the whole, 3 has its heart in the right place, though the second half seem scattered.
+Sify called the film "poignant", quoting that "On the whole, 3 has its heart in the right place, though the second half seem scattered.
 Overlook these faults, and make it a point to watch 3".
-One India concluded that "3 is an engaging tale backed by wonderful performances of Dhanush and Shruti Hassan" and rated it 60 out of 100.
 Pavithra Srinivasan of Rediff rated the movie 3 out of 5, saying that "There are certain moments in 3 that defy logic at times, and sentiment rules the roost, but Aishwarya Dhanush has chosen to present a take on romance that is appealing in its freshness.
 The lead actors help as well.
 Her little thriller-twist aside, 3 is a movie that is an ode to romance, above all else."

 L Romal M Singh of DNA India gave the movie 3 stars out of 5, commenting that "We do not think anyone would want to watch the movie again, only because it demands too much from you emotionally.
 We however, plan to watch this movie once more and walk out during the interval, we'd advise the romantics to do the same."

-In rated the film 3.5 out of 5, claiming that "3 is average and not worth watching in the theaters.
+In.com rated the film 3.5 out of 5, claiming that "3 is average and not worth watching in the theaters.
 Better wait for the DVD!
 It fails to meet the expectations and works only in parts, but Aishwarya had shown promise by taking a serious subject in her very first film".
-Behindwoods rated the film 3 stars out of 5, commenting that "3 has good performances, but is let down by slower narration".